Richajaishwal0/Secure-Authentication-System-using-digital-certificate/README.md

 - Returns DER-encoded signed OCSP responses

 ### 7. ACME Protocol for Internal Servers
-- Implements a simplified RFC 8555 ACME flow
+- Implements a simplified RFC 8555 ACME flow (order → challenge → validate → finalize)
 - Internal servers can automatically request and renew TLS certificates without manual admin involvement
+- Challenge validation is auto-approved in this prototype — in production it would fetch the domain to verify
 - Same protocol used by Let's Encrypt — adapted for internal/private CA use

 ### 8. Tamper-Evident Audit Log
 - Every CA operation (issue, revoke, verify, renew) is recorded in a hash-chained log
 - Each entry contains a SHA-256 hash of the previous entry — any modification breaks the chain
 - Chain integrity can be verified at any time from the admin panel
+- Audit log can be cleared by the admin when needed

 ### 9. LDAP / Active Directory Integration
 - Before issuing a certificate, the CA can verify the requester exists in the company's employee directory